istio/ztunnel/README.md

 FIPS compliance was [granted](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4407) to an old version of BoringSSL that was tested with `Clang 12.0.0`.

-Currently, we work around this by vendoring OS/arch specific FIPS-compliant binary builds of `boringssl` in [](vendor/boringssl-fips/)
+Given that FIPS support will always have special environmental build requirements, we currently we work around this by vendoring OS/arch specific FIPS-compliant binary builds of `boringssl` in [](vendor/boringssl-fips/)

 We vendor FIPS boringssl binaries for
 - `linux/x86_64`